manumolina/ecg-challenge/README.md

 ## Tests
 To check the current coverage of the server program:
-> docker exec -it idoven-challenge-api /bin/bash
+> docker exec -it fastapi-challenge-api /bin/bash
 > poetry run pytest --cov -v -p no:warnings --no-cov-on-fail tests/

 or

-> docker exec idoven-challenge-api poetry run pytest --cov -v -p no:warnings --no-cov-on-fail tests/
+> docker exec fastapi-challenge-api poetry run pytest --cov -v -p no:warnings --no-cov-on-fail tests/

 At the time the environment is created, three test users are also created:
-> admin@idoven-challenge.com:VYZfg8w7xvIUR7GdzjrIgYUNnjIKFM9R
+> admin@fastapi-challenge.com:VYZfg8w7xvIUR7GdzjrIgYUNnjIKFM9R
-> user_1@idoven-challenge.com:gCPiYzbjE3VrUXYzFLq3TIA0HlScjFdS
+> user_1@fastapi-challenge.com:gCPiYzbjE3VrUXYzFLq3TIA0HlScjFdS
-> user_2@idoven-challenge.com:smz4Ui79xCNxZKaTgKkP82Yy0T1az0XU
+> user_2@fastapi-challenge.com:smz4Ui79xCNxZKaTgKkP82Yy0T1az0XU

 More users can be created using the appropriate endpoint.